bAngerman/stocks/README.md

 ## Stock Ticker scraper

-<p>This code base is a Laravel based application, which constantly indexes and scrapes threads on the wallstreetbets subreddit in order to create datasets of per day, and total ticker counts.</p>
+<p>This code base is a Laravel based application, which constantly indexes and scrapes threads on the wallstreetbets subreddit in order to create datasets of per day, and total stock ticker counts.</p>